sanekits/localhist/README.md

 Provides the `localhist` shell history management toolkit.

 ## Maintenance
-- Use devcontainer mode, runs as user `vscode`
+- Regression tests are intended to run in the shellkit devcontainer (withtools)